-What a surprise the past 24 hours have been: the MBNA Alaska Airlines Mastercard, a traditionally low-key credit card in Canada that rarely puts out special offers, is now offering a $100 statement credit along with the usual signup bonus until December 31, 2020.
+The MBNA Alaska Airlines Mastercard, a traditionally low-key credit card in Canada that rarely puts out special offers, has now brought back its $100 statement credit along with the usual signup bonus until June 30, 2021.

 This offer only seems to be available through Alaska Airlines’s direct channel, rather than through the MBNA website or a third-party cash back portal like Great Canadian Rebates.
 You can access the offers here: MBNA Alaska World Elite and MBNA Alaska Platinum Plus.